isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 from the Harvard Graduate School of Education to implement the CIDC.</p>
 </li>
 <li>
-<p><strong>LCDC </strong>aims at nurtures leaders of distinction who possess
+<p><strong>LCDC </strong>nurtures leaders of distinction who possess good
-good character to serve the community and nation.
+character to serve the community and nation.
 We place students at the heart of all our efforts in student development, catering to their developmental needs and their social-emotional well-being, as we nurture their character growth and develop them into morally upright individuals, and responsible and active citizens.
 When designing learning experiences, we seek to understand our students’ needs and interests and focus on student engagement and student voice.
 In this way, we aim to empower them to take ownership and derive personal meaning from their learning experiences.
 <br>As a Special Assistance Plan school, RVHS places a strong emphasis on
 values such as respect, appreciation, gratitude and contribution to society.
 RVians demonstrate personal, team, and thought leadership while placing